What is compression?

 Assets already in cache when the policy is enabled will not be compressed, so it is important to purge the host after the policy is applied to ensure that the assets are compressed.

-Another important note is that if an asset needs to be compressed but is not already in cache, the CDN will fetch the asset from the origin and proxy it to the user immediately in an uncompressed format and queue the asset for compression in the background.
-For this reason, the first few requests for an asset may not be served in .gzip format until this background compression has been completed.
+Another important note is that if an asset needs to be compressed but is not already in cache, the CDN will fetch the asset from the origin and proxy it to the user immediately in a compressed format while queuing the asset for compression in the background.

 What if files are Gzipped on my Origin?